 “Then why aren’t we taking her soul?
 It’s just a mortal.
 A powerful woman but we’ve taken worse.”

 Merrie cringed at his harsh words.
 She tried to pull away but Death of Submissive’s Lost Master kept a grip on her face.
-The effort to even try pull away sent ripples of pleasure coursing through her body.
+The effort to even try to pull away sent ripples of pleasure coursing through her body.
 She was terrified but couldn’t escape.

 “No, no,” whispered Death of Submissive’s Lost Master.
 “You can’t escape us.
 No one escapes death for long.
 Not even the beautiful and rarest of submissives, the Omega.
 Oh, I had my fingers right on you before but you just slip away.
 That Rakin has made you the ultimate challenge for me.”